gsagnol/picos/doc/tuto.rst

   >>> import picos as pic
   >>> import cvxopt as cvx

-We now generate the data that we will use in this tutorial.
+We now generate some arbitrary data, that we will use in this tutorial.

   >>> pairs = [(0,2), (1,4), (1,3), (3,2), (0,4),(2,4)]        #a list of pairs
   >>> A = []